US tariffs: The unusual ways nations have retaliated

 The EU

-European Commission president Jean-Claude Juncker said he plans to take the US to the World Trade Organization over the American tariffs, a policy he called "totally unacceptable".
+European Commission President Jean-Claude Juncker said he planned to take the US to the World Trade Organization over the American tariffs, a policy he called "totally unacceptable".

+Meanwhile, EU Trade Commissioner Cecilia Malmstrom called the US measures a "dangerous game" and said the EU would not "stay silent".

-In the meantime, the bloc released a list of tariffs in March - 10 pages of US goods they plan to target:
+The bloc released a list of tariffs in March - 10 pages of US goods it plans to target:

 - Bourbon whiskey, orange juice and cranberries